Chicago Stock Exchange: 21st century

 At the beginning of the new millennium, several major changes occurred.
 In 2005, the SEC approved a change of the ownership structure of the CHX from a not-for-profit, member-owned company to a for-profit, public stockholder-owned corporation (demutualization).
 The CHX now operates as a direct and wholly owned subsidiary of CHX Holdings, Inc., a Delaware corporation.
 Later in 2005, the CHX implemented the Electronic Book trading platform; the predecessor technology of the New Trading Model's Matching System.
 In 2006, the Exchange announced regulatory and shareholder approval of an investment in CHX by Bank of America Corporation, Bear Stearns (acquired by JP Morgan Chase in 2008), E*TRADE FINANCIAL Corporation, and Goldman, Sachs & Co.
 In the same year, the CHX announced that it had completed the migration to the New Trading Model platform (the CHX Matching System).

 The National Stock Exchange ceased trading operations on May 30, 2014, bringing the number of active stock exchanges in the United States to 11.
-Wrote Bloomberg, that left "just one public exchange, Chicago Stock Exchange Inc., that isn't owned Bats, Nasdaq OMX Group or IntercontinentalExchange Group Inc."
+Wrote Bloomberg, that left "just one public [stock] exchange, Chicago Stock Exchange Inc., that isn't owned [by] Bats, Nasdaq OMX Group or IntercontinentalExchange Group Inc."

 On February 5, 2016, Chongqing Casin Enterprise Group, a Chinese-led investment group, entered into a definitive agreement to acquire CHX Holdings, Inc., the parent corporation of the Chicago Stock Exchange, for an undisclosed amount, which is subject to regulatory approvals.
 The privately held Casin Group was founded in 1997.
 A minority ownership position is held by Bank of America, E-Trade, Goldman Sachs and JPMorgan Chase.
 The acquisition is valued to be less than $100 million.
 However, the deal was questioned by then-candidate Donald Trump during his 2016 presidential campaign.
 Moreover, Congressman Robert Pittenger urged the United States Department of the Treasury to look into the Casin Group's background.
 By August 2017, the deal was still pending, with the U.S. Securities and Exchange Commission expressing reservations.
 The sale was blocked by the government in February 2018.

-The New York Stock Exchange's parent company, Intercontinental Exchange Inc., agreed to acquire the 136-year-old market for an undisclosed amount.
+The New York Stock Exchange's parent company, Intercontinental Exchange Incorporated, agreed to acquire the 136-year-old market for an undisclosed amount.
 CHX continued to operate as a registered national securities exchange until the end of 2019 when CHX ceased to exist.

+In February 2025, NYSE announced plans to close the now small Chicago office moving operations to Dallas, Texas, to create NYSE Texas, where the exchange would again list companies on an electronic only platform.